ibm-cloud-docs/vmwaresolutions/shared/shared_creating-endpoints.md

 {{site.data.content.shared-deprecated-note}}

-VMware Shared now supports both public and private network endpoints.
-The public network endpoints that are provisioned by default are the five public IP addresses that are displayed in the VMware Shared virtual data center detail page.
+{{site.data.keyword.vm-shared}} supports both public and private network endpoints.
+The public network endpoints that are provisioned by default are the five public IP addresses that are displayed in the {{site.data.keyword.vm-shared}} virtual data center detail page.
 A private network endpoint allows a customer's {{site.data.keyword.cloud_notm}} account devices or resources to connect to their virtual data centers by using the {{site.data.keyword.cloud_notm}} private network.
 The **Private network endpoint** service is available and ready to use in all provisioned virtual data centers.
 After it is configured, the service allows your {{site.data.keyword.cloud_notm}} account resources to connect to virtual machines (VMs) in your virtual data center over the {{site.data.keyword.cloud_notm}} private network.

 Connections to private network endpoints do not require public internet access.
 A private network endpoint provides a unique IP address that is accessible to you without a VPN connection.
 Private network endpoints support one-way traffic from {{site.data.keyword.cloud_notm}} account resources to the VMs in your virtual data center.